Living in El Paso, Texas, there are strangely days when the weather and my appetite just don't match.

 Season with 1 to 2 tablespoons of soy sauce, 1 tablespoon of anchovy sauce, or salt.

-For the seasoning sauce, mix 3 tablespoons of soy sauce, 1 tablespoon of red pepper powder, half a tablespoon of minced garlic, 1 tablespoon of sesame oil, sesame seeds,
+For the seasoning sauce, mix 3 tablespoons of soy sauce, 1 tablespoon of red pepper powder, half a tablespoon of minced garlic, 1 tablespoon of sesame oil, and sesame seeds,

-and chopped green onions or Cheongyang peppers.
+and add chopped green onions or Cheongyang peppers.

 First, make the most important anchovy broth.
 Heat a dry pan and lightly roast the anchovies.